Mindset as a Business Strategy

 DOING.
 These are the decisions and actions the owner takes, and the business implements, based on the owner's strategic thinking.
 Actions include, simplifying to determine what's most essential to the business now.
 Prioritizing to focus on only 2-3 strategies at a time.
 Executing consistently over time while measuring for results.
 Then as strategies gain traction and the business transforms, repeating this process over and over.
 With this practice your business will be on a trajectory of continuous improvement.

-3 Tips For Building A Conscious Business Practice
+3 Tips for Building a Conscious Business Practice

 YOU ARE NOT YOUR BUSINESS